gmac/professional-javascript/04_regex/intro_to_regex.md

 I will [meet] you on Tuesday during the meeting at Joe's [Meat]s.
 ```

-## Why are Regular Expressions awesome?

-Regular Expressions allow for an unprecidented level of text analysis and manipulation that would be extremely difficult and/or laborious to achieve with literal sequences alone.
-Regex are particularily useful in the realm of computer science, where programs frequently need to recognize and reformat text for various purposes.
-Complex string manipulations (such as reformatting HTML markup) can be extremely difficult or highly inacurate without the robust matching capabilities provided by Regex.

-Overall, Regex are a powerful tool for any programmer's utility belt.

 ## Why are Regular Expressions terrifying?

 Today's complex Regular Expressions were introduced during the 1980's as part of the Perl language, and are notorious still today for their daunting illegibility.
 Take a phone number, for example: